Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 160.9

-Kentucky is 5-4-0 against the spread, while North Carolina's ATS record this season is 4-4-0.
-A total of six out of the Wildcats' games this season have gone over the point total, and five of the Tar Heels' games have gone over.
+Kentucky has a 5-4-0 record against the spread this season compared to North Carolina, who is 4-4-0 ATS.
+A total of six out of the Wildcats' games this season have hit the over, and five of the Tar Heels' games have gone over.

 Bet on this or any college basketball matchup at BetMGM